iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Von Neuman Stability Analysis.md

 We are going to analyze the stability of different scheme for the 1D wave equations.
-[[PDEs Time Stepping (FD)]]: Basics stuff about spacial and temporal discretization on a given system of PDE, CFL, FE etc.
+[[PDEs Time Stepping, Finite Difference]]: Basics stuff about spacial and temporal discretization on a given system of PDE, CFL, FE etc.

 [[Fourier Transform Fourier Series]]: Because we are modeling the solution as a Fourier Series here.